CompuTec/computec-docs/docs/labels/setup/other-functions.md

     ![Request Details](./media/other-functions/ct-labels-request-details.webp)

-## Customising Output Path and File Name
+## Customizing Output Path and File Name

 Crystal Printer offers a flexible way to generate and save print outputs as PDF files.
 By leveraging dynamic parameters and customizable paths, users can streamline their label printing process, ensuring efficient organization and easy retrieval of files.